-Placenta praevia is an obstetric complication in which the placenta is attached to the uterine wall close to or covering the cervix.
+Placenta previa is an obstetric complication in which the placenta is attached to the uterine wall close to or covering the cervix.
+Placenta previa is a life-threatening maternal bleeding typically necessitates termination of the pregnancy.
+Maternal prognosis is good if hemorrhage can be controlled; fetal prognosis depends on the gestational age and amount of blood lost.
+Anemia may be managed by blood transfusion to permit the pregnancy to continue in utero.
 It can sometimes occur in the later part of the first trimester, but usually during the second or third.
 It is a leading cause of antepartum hemorrhage (vaginal bleeding).
 It affects approximately 0.5% of all labors.

 Nursing Care Plans